 A group of folks used to regularly play "Advanced" Speed Circuit in the Detroit, Michigan area in the 1980s into the 1990s.
-Recently, some of the same folks (and some new folks) have started a new series of auto racing board games using the Championship Formula Racing game.
+In early 2017, some of the same folks (and some new folks) started a new series of boardgame races using the Championship Formula Racing game.

 When we played in the 1980s, we quickly discovered that using a small board-game size track didn't work too well when you had a dozen or more drivers trying to race.
-So, we expanded the tracks to fit on sheets, and we modified 1:64 scale Hot Wheels cars to use on the tracks.
-Our intention for the new campaign is to use the large tracks and 1:64 scale cars.
-We used to regularly draw an average of between 12 and 13 drivers per race, and racing board games are lots more fun with more players.
-In other words, auto racing board games are not so good with only a couple of players, and that's why we're trying to attract as many drivers as possible.
+So, we expanded the tracks to fit on bed sheets, and we modified 1:64 scale Hot Wheels cars to use on the tracks.
+In our new campaign we continue to use the large tracks and 1:64 scale cars.
+In the 1980s, we used to regularly draw an average of between 12 and 13 drivers per race, and racing board games are lots more fun with more players.
+For the eight races of the 2017 racing season, we averaged 10.3 drivers per race.
+For our eight races in 2018, we averaged 12.8 drivers per race.
+We had a high of 15 drivers twice, and a low of 11 drivers twice.
+After ten races in 2019, we averaged 12.5 drivers per race, with a high of 14 drivers (twice) and a low of 9 drivers.

 Want to check out the CFR rules before coming to a race?
 Download the CFR rules from the designer's website.
 If you ever played our old Advanced Speed Circuit rules, you will find the CFR rules very similar.
 If you have never played either racing game, the basic idea is that you plot how fast you want your car to go on each turn.
 For each multiple of 20 mph, your car moves one space on the track.
 So, if you plotted a speed of 120 mph, your car would move 6 spaces on the track.
 You of course want to go as fast as possible on the straight parts of the track, but your car is constrained by its acceleration and top speed ratings.
 There are also speed limits in the corners, so you must either slow down (also constrained by your car's deceleration rating) to the speed limit, or else use "wear points" (which simulate using up your brakes and tires) and/or roll dice to take a chance of possibly spinning or else crashing out of the race.
 The basic system is very easy to learn, although you will need to learn the nuances of the game to get really good at it.

 Everyone is welcome to join us to play CFR.
-There is no fee to play, as we plan on rotating races amongst local game stores.
+There is no fee to play most races, as we plan on rotating races amongst local game stores.
 We will probably also run CFR at local game cons (especially of the Metro Detroit Gamers), but as there is a fee to play at game cons, the CFR races at cons will be demos, and will not count towards the points championship.
+If you are thinking about joining our campaign, come and race at one of the demo races to learn the rules!
+Or just show up at a points race!

 Pictures of the Championship Formula Racing game.